AdaCore/spark2014/docs/ug/appendix.rst

  -cargs switches are passed to gcc

  gnatprove basic switches:
  -aP=p                 Add path p to project path
      --assumptions     Output assumptions information
      --codepeer=c      Enable or disable CodePeer analysis (c=on,off*) --clean           Remove GNATprove intermediate files, and exit -f                    Force recompilation/analysis of all units -h, --help            Display this usage information -jnnn                 Use nnn parallel processes (default: 1) -k                    Do not stop analysis at the first error --level=n         Set the level of proof (0 = faster* to 4 = more powerful) -m                    Minimal reanalysis
      --mode=m          Set the mode of GNATprove (m=check, check_all, flow,
                        prove, all*)
+     --output-msg-only Do not run any provers, output current flow and proof results
  -q, --quiet           Be quiet/terse
      --report=r        Set the report mode of GNATprove (r=fail*, all, provers, statistics)
  -u                    Unique analysis.
 Only analyze the given units -U                    Analyze all units of all projects -v, --verbose         Output extra verbose information
      --version         Output version of the tool and exit --warnings=w      Set the warning mode of GNATprove (w=off, continue*, error)

  * Main mode values
    . check         - Fast partial check for SPARK violations